mtsl8/wide-current/doc/drives.md

 information about dual booting with another os depends on how they boot. dual booting with Windows is possible and less complicated than it might look [here](https://wiki.archlinux.org/title/Dual_boot_with_Windows). grub can manage most modern systems. rEFInd I believe is used with Mac OS for dual booting. more to come on those subjects in the future...

-the default path here assumes you are using a single free (== unused and prepared to be ERASED) HD; however you could fairly easily split things up between multiple drives. concepts such as encryption, LVM, and RAID are more complex, and will require a firm grasp of the basics.
+the default path here assumes you are using a single free (== unused and prepared to be ERASED) HD with an EFI system. one could fairly easily split things up between multiple drives; concepts such as encryption, LVM, and RAID however are more complex, and will require a firm grasp of the basics.

 there will be different approaches depending on: